Get up and running in no time.

 Open a new pull request.
 That's it!
-Every new pull request opened will have a corresponding FeaturePeek environment.
-Once you merge it in, every new branch will be able to use our suite of collaboration tools.
+Every new pull request opened will have a corresponding FeaturePeek deployment.

-How does this work with front-ends that require backend services to display correctly?
+How does FeaturePeek work with frontends that require backend services to display correctly?

 You can set environment variables to be the base URL of existing backend services that you host.
-Each FeaturePeek team has a namespaced route that you can whitelist in order to circumvent any CORS issues.
+Each FeaturePeek project has a namespaced domain that you can whitelist in order to allow CORS or OAuth callbacks.

 Do people on FeaturePeek team need to be in my GitHub org?